erbafdavid/StabFem/README.md

 - Matlab/Octave is used as a driver to monitor the computations in terminal or script mode and as a graphical interface to plot the results.

+The classes of problems currently integrated are as follows:
+- Incompressible flows around fixed objets and/or through conduits,
+- Incompressible flows around bodies in solid-body motion (spring-mounted of in free motion),
+- Linear acoustics,
+- Compressible flows around fixed bodies
+- Free surface problems (oscillation of bubbles and liquid bridges, bathtub vortices, etc..)

-The kind of computation currently implemented comprises :
+The kind of computations currently implemented comprises :
 - Computation of a base flow (steady solution of Navier-Stokes equations) in a given geometry.
 - Simple computation of eigenvalue/eigenmodes
 - Interactive exploration of the spectrum